intel/scikit-learn-intelex/doc/sources/oneapi-gpu.rst

       clustering = DBSCAN(eps=3, min_samples=2).fit(X)

 Note: Current offloading behavior restricts fitting and inference of any models to be in the same context or absence of context.
-For example, model trained in context with target_offload="gpu:0" will throw error if inference is done outside of context.
+For example, a model trained in the GPU context with target_offload="gpu:0" will throw error if inference is done outside of context.